ChinaiArman/ChinaiArman/README.md

 Hi there 👋!
 I'm Arman (He/Him), a software engineer with a passion for data science, AI/ML, and backend development.

-📖 I am currently completing my Bachelors of Science in Computer Systems at BCIT.
+📖 I am currently completing my Bachelors of Science in Applied Computer Systems at BCIT.

+🌐 Currently, I am interning at Omniux as a full stack software engineer.

-🌱 I work part time as a Software Engineer for Vivery, a US non-profit aiming to connect food banks and eliminate food insecurity.
+🌱 I previously work part time as a Software Engineer for Vivery, a US non-profit aiming to connect food banks and eliminate food insecurity.

 🎮 In my free time I tutor Computer Systems at BCIT, and coach various University ESports teams in Blizzard's Overwatch.